The short answer

 Forming a healthy relationship and balance with screen time isn’t always a clearcut journey.
 It takes planning, adjustment, troubleshooting, collaboration, and adaptation to our individual family needs and our children.

-Dr. Michael encourages parents to focus less on strict regulations or limits and more on a holistic approach.
+Dr. Rich encourages parents to focus less on strict regulations or limits and more on a holistic approach.
 He believes parents should be intentional about the way we think and talk about screen time, both with our kids and without.

 For example, he advocates for a slight shift from talking about whether something is “developmentally appropriate” to thinking about it in terms of “developmentally optimal.”
 What is developmentally appropriate can be different based on culture, values, or individual situations such as neurodivergence.